Where I'd Send You

 Firsthand Knowledge

-I recommend from firsthand stays, site inspections, and detailed hotel knowledge, not from a press kit.
+I recommend from firsthand stays, site inspections, and hotel knowledge, not from a press kit.
 These are opinions formed in real rooms.

 Honest Matching